A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 A pathloss based channel model dominated by an LoS path was proposed in \cite{[18]} over millimeter and terahertz (THz) wave bands.
 By simplifying the channel for the far-field, there were two parameters needed to be estimated.
 The near-field channel could be represented as the superposition of the far-field channels by partitioning the continuous aperture into tiles which holds the far-field assumption.
 Moreover, an iterative channel estimation algorithm was proposed by exploiting the specific structure of the radiated beams generated by the continuous aperture.
 It was verified that the training overhead and computational complexity of the proposed estimation scheme did not scale with the number of antennas.
 Moreover, the proposed scheme outperformed benchmark schemes, especially in the poor scattering environment.

-To explore the near-field spatial non-stationary property, an array response vector representation of XL-MIMO non-stationary channel was described through a mapping between subarrays and scatterers in \cite{[21]}.
+To explore the near-field spatial non-stationarity, an array response vector representation of XL-MIMO non-stationary channel was described through a mapping between sub-arrays and scatterers in \cite{[21]}.
 Based on the refined OMP algorithm, a subarray-wise scheme was proposed for channel estimation by iteratively estimating and refining the position information.
 Moreover, a scatterer-wise channel estimation scheme was investigated by positioning each scatterer and detecting its visibility regions to further improve accuracy.
-It was numerically demonstrated that the subarray-wise method could recover the channel with low complexity, and the scatterer-wise method could accurately identify almost all the mappings between subarrays and scatterers.
-However, the scatterer-wise method utilized the multiple subarray gain to estimate the positions and VRs of the scatters, thereby achieving much more accurate positioning and mapping results.
+It was numerically demonstrated that the subarray-wise method could recover the channel with low complexity, and the scatterer-wise method could accurately identify almost all the mappings between sub-arrays and scatterers.
+However, the scatterer-wise method utilized the multiple sub-array gain to estimate the positions and VRs of the scatters, thereby achieving much more accurate positioning and mapping results.
 Therefore, the subarray-wise method was suitable for the low-complexity subarray-based transceiver design.
 The scatterer-wise method entailed a substantially efficient and comprehensive globalized transceiver design.

 The authors in \cite{[8]} proposed a fast wideband beam training scheme by utilizing the near-field beam split effect in the wideband XL-MIMO.
 By controlling the near-field beam split effect, the proposed scheme could enable beams at different frequencies to be focused on different desired locations.
 Furthermore, the distance and angle information could be obtained by the proposed beam training scheme to estimate the complex channel response of the XL-MIMO system.
 It was demonstrated that the proposed scheme could realize fast near-field CSI acquisition with a very low training overhead.